fire/deep-motion-editing/docs/decisions/20210213-convert-bvh-to-gltf2-for-import-and-export.md

 - Good, because it already is here
 - Good, because no extra code
-- Bad, because there was great difficulty finding euler order, up, scale and forward
+- Bad, because there was great difficulty finding Euler order, up, scale and forward

 ### GLTF2

 GLTF is a new open specification 3d interface format.

-1. Ingest anything to a skeleton in blender
+1. Ingest anything to a skeleton in Blender
 1. Generate meshes for the bones
-1. Export to gltf.
+1. Export to glTF2.
 1. Pick a python library that can read simple skin gltf2
 1. Read gltf2
-1. Input into ML pytorch
+1. Input into ML PyTorch
 1. process
-1. Output into gltf
+1. Output into glTF2
 1. Trash mesh and recreate meshes
-1. Output gltf
+1. Output glTF2

 - Good, because it is a standard
 - Good, because we don't have problems with 3d conventions